Project-EPIC/epic-annotation/README.md

 # epic-annotation
+**The new data from the paper <b>Developing and Evaluating Annotation Procedures for Twitter Data During Hurricane Events</b> from the LAW-MXE-CxG workshop (2018) will be available soon, under annotations/CHIME-2018.
+We are still working on creating publishable versions of the dataset and the guidelines.
+Thank you for your patience.**

 Annotation data released under Project Epic.
 We're still working on the collected data; here's what is and what will be available:

 <table>